pbuckner/x-plane_plugins/XPython/docs/source/development/hellowidget.rst

 Next you could look at a collection of :doc:`samples`, or you can dive into the actual :doc:`modules/index` provided by XPPython3.

+Or, more to the next topic where we cover a variety of basic plugin tasks: :doc:`plugin_tasks`.